 Recycled rubber from end-of-life tyres is widely used in applications where it comes in direct contact with the natural environment.
 The most common examples are infill material in artificial turf pitches and asphalt for road construction.
 Numerous scientific studies have been made in a wide range of countries, analysing the environmental impact of recycled rubber.
-On the Genan website, you can download studies with detailed documentation from various countries.

 One major environmental concern has been the potential leaching of metals and organic chemical substances from recycled rubber into drainage water and water recipients.
 Special attention has been drawn to zinc, PAH’s as well as dissolved organic carbon.
 No evidence has been found to support claims that leaching of chemical substances from infill and e-layers used in artificial turf will cause environmental problems.